gegenokitaro/gegenokitaro.github.com/_posts/2014-07-14-im-documenting-what-ive-done.md

 {% endhighlight %}
 <br>
 I'm done with keybinds.
 I think that's all i need to make my life easier.
 If you look at the keybinds, there is `dmenu_run` amongs those code.
 Yes. it's `dmenu`.
 I included `dmenu` in those keybinds to make a good app launcher, because xmonad doesn't really have an embedded-launcher like awesome.
-Hmm, maybe.. because i don't really know myself.
+Hmm, maybe.. because i don't really know it myself.

 i dont know whats wrong but this jekyll engine take a foolish act again. fuck